-Park Street Companies has teamed with the American Craft Spirits Association (ACSA) and the International Wine and Spirits Research group (IWSR) to develop and release the first annual Craft Spirits Data Project.
+Park Street Companies has teamed with the American Craft Spirits Association (ACSA) and the International Wine and Spirits Research group (IWSR) to develop and release the Craft Spirits Data Project for a third year.

 KEY FINDINGS AND HIGHLIGHTS

-- Exports of U.S. craft spirits reached 523,000 cases in 2015, adding more than 10% of additional volume to U.S. craft distillers total sales.
+- Exports of U.S. craft spirits grew by 8.8% compared to last year and reached 566,000 cases in 2016, adding more than 8.8% of additional volume to total sales.

-- The U.S. craft distilling market is fairly concentrated with 2% of larger producers being responsible for more than 60% of the cases sold.
-91.7% of U.S. craft producers are classified as small producers, who are responsible for just 12.1% of the cases sold annually.
+- The U.S. craft distilling market is fairly concentrated with nearly 2% of the larger producers being responsible for 57.0% of the cases sold.
+92.0% of U.S. craft distilling producers are classified as small producers, responsible for just 12.8% of the cases sold annually.

-- On-site direct sales are especially important for smaller brands, making up 25% of total sales while out of state sales are particularly important for large producers, making up more than 61% of the total business.
+- On-site direct sales are especially important for small producers where these sales make up 34% of total sales.
+Out of state business is particularly important for large producers, accounting for more than 58% of total business.

 PROJECT BACKGROUND AND METHODOLOGY

 Together, the ACSA, Park Street, and the IWSR launched the Craft Spirits Data Project in October, 2015.
-Data collection began in October of 2015 and continued through September of 2016.
-While some surveys are ongoing all data collected through August was used for analysis.
+2017 data collection began in January, and remained ongoing through August, 2017.
 The Project collected data primarily from spirits producers (DSPs), distributors and retailers.

 When estimating the number of producers behind the U.S. craft spirits production, the project team relies on a combination of official data released by regulatory authorities, survey data, other industry data sources both national (e.g., NABCA, ACSA) and regional (e.g., Guilds), as well as interviews and team assessments using the craft distiller definition.